If you love premium coffee and specialty coffee drinks, you’re not alone.

 - Do you want to adorn your latte’s milk with art?
 If so, you should know that an automatic milk frother is great for frothing milk, but it can’t achieve the microfoam for latte art.

-If you want full control over the espresso like a pro, consider getting a semi-automatic espresso machine.
+If you want full control over the espresso and milk frothing like a pro, consider getting a semi-automatic espresso machine.

 Newer Models or Classical Models?

-Technology lovers will want to choose newer espresso maker models since they come with the latest features, often including the ability to connect them to your smartphone, newer heating system or form technology.
+Technology lovers will want to choose newer super automatic machines since they come with the latest features, often including the ability to connect them to your smartphone, newer heating system or form technology.
 The newer models also tend to have a more minimalistic look, blending in well with modern kitchens.